iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.26.0/report.md

 > Very straight forward easy to use 10 bucks for a dr. This is great<br> :date: __2020-11-20 06:33:47__

 > Great service and it was free<br> :date: __2020-11-19 02:56:46__

-> All the big named hospitals, down to the smaller local clinics and emergency room clinincs almost refused to assist me in aquiring needed medication.
-When (or before, my suggestion) the standard doesn't work, please give these guys a shot.
-True testimony.<br> :date: __2020-11-16 22:21:41__

-> I've used the app twice.
-Once for myself and once for my teenaged son.
-Both times I was connected with a Dr. quickly - within 2 minutes.
-They listened to my symptoms, gave me some treatment advice and put in a Rx as needed to my local pharmacy.
-The whole process took maybe 10-15 minutes.
-The service is wonderful for someone like me - a working mom who often can't get a Drs appt for weeks and doesn't want to visit the ER for a non emergency, esp.during covid.
-And as a bonus the price is great.<br> :date: __2020-11-16 06:00:58__

-> I love this.
-The doctor I spoke to was really nice and it saves on the trouble of Dr office visits.
-Especially helpful now.<br> :date: __2020-11-15 15:46:37__

-> Excellent<br> :date: __2020-11-15 09:38:20__

-> So much faster, easier and cheaper than an ER visit.
-I've used the service twice so far, and the doctors are very good.
-I highly recommend this for anyone who does not have insurance or wants to avoid physical ER visits.<br> :date: __2020-11-14 21:13:29__

-> I love it and it cheaper than insurance<br> :date: __2020-11-13 19:37:10__